 - Three letters of recommendation from the applicant’s professors detailing the potential of the applicant at the Ph.D. level (sent directly by recommenders via CollegeNet)

 - Writing sample (Graded)

 - Acceptable scores on the General Aptitude section of the Graduate Record Examination (GRE).

-- A score of at least 213 on the Test of English as a Foreign Language (TOEFL; required only of international students, unless they have earned a college degree from an American university).
+- A score of at least 79 on the Test of English as a Foreign Language (TOEFL, international students only, unless they have earned a college degree from an American university).

 Once admitted to the program